-LRU Caching LRU caching is moderately effective at absorbing per-session record re-retrievals and flash traffic.
+LRU Caching.
+LRU caching is moderately effective at absorbing per-session record re-retrievals and flash traffic.
 As a whole it is ineffective at absorbing day-to-day traffic due to limited record popularity.

-One peculiar behavior we notice in both the water and historical sketches is significant numbers of usersessions re-retrieving the same record in the same session, often within a few seconds.
-Communication with system administrators and architects yielded no explanation for this odd behavior.
-We note that these reretrievals accounted for 3% of the retrievals in the watersensor log, and nearly 35% (2.04 million) of the record retrievals for the historical archive.
+One peculiar behavior we notice in both the WATER and HISTORICAL sketches is significant numbers of user-sessions re-retrieving the same record in the same session, often within a few seconds.
+Communication with system administrators and architects yielded no explanation for this odd behavior, though in the case of the HISTORICAL sketch we suspect the design web interface and retrieval system may be partially responsible, with activities such as a user clicking "back" in their browser causing a re-retrieval.
+We note that these re-retrievals accounted for 3% of the retrievals in the WATER corpora retrieval log, and nearly 35% (2.04 million) of the record retrievals for the HISTORICAL archive.
 These re-retrievals have a noticeable impact on our results and implications for archival system design.

-From the daily access counts in the historical sketch shown in Figure 7(a), we observe that the number of accesses on any given day is relatively stable, and exhibits a slow growth trend.
+From the daily access counts in the HISTORICAL sketch shown in Figure 7(a), we observe that the number of accesses on any given day is relatively stable, and exhibits a slow growth trend.
 We do, however, observe a number of moderate spikes, and one large spike around day 900.

 A microanalysis of the large spike finds that it is comprised almost entirely of sessions that only retrieved a single record, and that the records retrieved were predominantly (over 90%) photographs.
 Further, the upper quartile of distinct records retrieved in the spike received 5 or more accesses, as opposed to the usual 1 or 2 on most prior days we examined.
 Consultation with the system and corpus administrators yielded no clear explanation for behavior seen in the spike.
-Further, we confirmed that external indexers, such as Google, only have access to around 6000 records, ruling out a possible explanation.
+Further, we confirmed that external indexers, such as Google, only have access to around 6000 records, ruling it out as a possible explanation.

-To explore the potential effectiveness of caching on daily traffic and spike mitigation, we ran our daily access count analysis with two different sizes of a simple LRU caching filter: 0.01% and 0.1% of the total number of retrievals, corresponding to 500 and 5000 records.
+To explore the potential effectiveness of caching on daily traffic and spike mitigation on the HISTORICAL corpus, we ran our daily access count analysis with two different sizes of a simple LRU caching filter: 0.01% and 0.1% of the total number of retrievals, corresponding to 500 and 5000 records.
 When we include re-retrievals during the same session in the count, even a small cache is shown to be moderately effective at absorbing accesses, with overall hit ratios of 37% and 38% for a 500 and 5000 record cache, respectively.
 When we remove the re-retrievals the cache effectiveness plummets, exhibiting an overall hit ratio of less than 7% for even the 5000 record LRU cache.